AMorgaut/grunt-wakanda/README.md

 A string value that is used to specify the Wakanda Solution to open.
 If not specified, the default solution embeded in the server is used

+#### options.keepalive
+Type: `Boolean`
+Default value: false

+A boolean value that is used to block task execution once the server is started (and the browser open is 'open' is true)

+#### options.leavealive
+Type: `Boolean`
+Default value: false

+A boolean value that is used to maintain the server started once grunt exit.

 #### options.open
 Type: `Boolean`